stazma-battlerockets/battle-rockets/README.md

 # BattleRockets
-BattleRockets - similar to Battleship but with rockets!
+BattleRockets - similar to Battleship but with Rockets!
 Live link: https://battle-rockets.netlify.app/